confluentinc/kafka-images/README.md

-# Docker images for Kafka
+# Docker images for Apache Kafka

-This repo provides build files for [Kafka](https://www.confluent.io/what-is-apache-kafka/) Docker images.
+This repo provides build files for [Apache Kafka](https://www.confluent.io/what-is-apache-kafka/) and Confluent Docker images.
+The images can be found on [Docker Hub](https://hub.docker.com/u/confluentinc/), and sample Docker Compose files [here](examples).

+## Docker Image reference

+Information on using the Docker images is available in [the documentation](https://docs.confluent.io/platform/current/installation/docker/installation.html).

+## Build files
-## Properties
+### Properties

 Properties are inherited from a top-level POM.
 Properties may be overridden on the command line (`-Ddocker.registry=testing.example.com:8080/`), or in a subproject's POM.